tlofreso/tlofreso.github.io/docs/posts/advanced-rag.md

 ```

 ### Storage
 For now, we're keeping storage simple.
 Right on the local filesystem.
-This code will...
+The code below will...

 1. Set the llm, embedding, and chunk config
 2. Load the data